 Determining an object’s physical location — its position on Earth — has been essential in overland exploration and maritime navigation for at least 3,000 years.
 After radio was invented, vessels and aircraft began to use ground-based signals for this purpose.
 The current GPS network, which relies on signal telemetry beamed from space satellites, has been operational since the 1970s.

-GPS fleet services benefit commercial vehicle operators in a number of ways.
+GPS fleet tracking benefit commercial vehicle operators in a number of ways.

 Precise location tracking gives a trucking fleet more flexibility — it can serve last-minute or unplanned requests from customers, locating the closest vehicle for response in the shortest possible time.